Cover: Gardens of Versailles in January

-If you don’t mind the colder weather and prefer a quieter Parisian experience with far less tourists, then January is perfect.
+If you don’t mind the colder weather and prefer a quieter Parisian experience with far fewer tourists, then January is perfect.
 Monuments and museums have no lines and you can actually walk up and see the Mona Lisa.

 Like fashion and bargains?
 The Soldes d’Hiver (winter sales) begin mid-January, with discounts to 70%.
 And, of course, there’s Paris Fashion Week.

-Add to that bargain airfares, cheaper hotel rooms, and wide selection of Airbnbs available in the best districts, and you may be penciling a trip on your calendar for next January.
+Add to that bargain airfares, cheaper hotel rooms, and a wide selection of Airbnbs available in the best districts, and you may be penciling a trip on your calendar for next January.

 Our month in Paris in January